 FORWARD OPERATING BASE DELARAM, Afghanistan --

-Six Afghan National Army soldiers from the 5th Kandak participated in a mission readiness exercise at Forward Operating Base Delaram, Afghanistan, April 11, 2011.
+Twenty ANA soldiers from the 5th Kandak graduated from various courses during a ceremony at Forward Operating Base Delaram, Afghanistan, April 11, 2011.

 “It shows a lot about who they are,” said 1st.
 Lt.
 Andrew Booth, the assistant officer in charge for the Embedded Partnering Team, Combat Logistics Battalion 8, 2nd Marine Logistics Group (Forward).
 “It takes a lot of time and effort to complete the courses.”

 Twelve soldiers graduated from the Basic Maintenance Course for tactical vehicles, which consisted of 10 hours of instruction and 30 hours of practical application.
 Marines with the EPT trained the soldiers on vehicle orientation, battery maintenance, filter replacement, tire maintenance and safety.

 The next group of soldiers to graduate was the Basic Driver’s Course students.
 The six soldiers not only received a graduation certificate, but also obtained driver’s licenses.
 The course consisted of 32 hours of instruction and 105 hours of practical application.

 “We trained them on vehicle familiarization and [preventive maintenance] just like the maintenance course, but in [the driver’s course] we really focused on driving in reverse, shifting gears, off road operations, convoy operations and recovery of vehicles,” said Cpl.
 Linwood Martin, a Basic Driver’s Course instructor with the EPT, CLB-8, 2nd MLG (Fwd.).